chrysapz/Multi-Turn-Dialogue-Reasoning/readme.md

 **LLama**

-To run LLama, you need to follow the following steps:
+To request access for LLama, you need to follow the following steps:
 1. Request access from Meta: Visit the Meta AI website to request access to LLama at https://ai.meta.com/resources/models-and-libraries/llama-downloads/.

 2. Create a Hugging Face account: Go to the Hugging Face website and sign up for an account at https://huggingface.co/signup.